-And what about the sea?
-The unpredictable sea that we wistfully mistake for calm when it is really very, very unrelenting.
-The sea whose rhythmic surface belies an entire unseen world, an overwhelming number of dangerous contingencies.
-We will never find order in the sea, only in our depiction of its surface, pointed loops that calm our fears of its disorder.
+The sea’s rhythmic surface belies an entire unseen world, an overwhelming number of dangerous contingencies.
+We will never find order in it, only in the depiction of its surface, pointed loops that calm our fears of its disorder.

 Consider the lazy curve of the young bather’s back in the hum of the midday heat.
 How it mirrors his own crooked nose, the smoke stacks and those pensive working men who relax in the background.
 A man and his dog once lounged in the foreground too.

 They have been cut out of Seurat’s Bathers at Asnières (1884) by Loïc Raguénès.
 What happens to the scene’s composition, its mood, its meaning in their absence?
 With whom does the agency of decision lie?
 Seurat’s painting, of course, is hardly his own anymore.
 Raguénès has edited the image via an exhibition poster, reproduced a million times, thus asking the image to continue reverberating through time, mutating, its focus shifting.

 Payne’s Grey, here, masquerades at first as black, its dilutions gradually giving way to a brooding grey-blue: the colour of the Atlantic on a cloudy day.
 There is no true black in its pigmentation, but a muddle of ultramarine (or indigo) and sienna: vibrancy rendered mute when paired.
 Most crucially, it is a colour that exists for the background, originally formulated in order to better reproduce progressive desaturation in atmospheric perspective.
 Like Seurat’s scene, it asks us to focus not only on what is in front of us, but what may be to come, that which is just out of reach on the horizon or the edges of a painting.